wanchain/iwan-js-sdk/README.md

 npm install --save iwan-sdk
 ```
 ## Config
-After installation, you can use the iWan SDK to connect iWan RPC server to do something like get balance, you can do so by either the default config or by passing the config directly.
+After installation, you can use the iWan SDK to connect iWan RPC server to do something like `getBalance`, you can do so by either the default config or by passing the config directly.
 ```bash
 const iWanClient = require('iwan-sdk');
 ```